Jitesh117/jitesh117.github.io/content/blog/implementing-google-bigtable-in-golang.md

 }
 ```

 Timestamps are microsecond-precision Unix timestamps stored as `int64`.
-The paper notes that clients can assign their own timestamps for controlled versioning, or let Bigtable assign them automatically. `Now()` is the automatic assignment path.
+The paper states that clients can assign their own timestamps for controlled versioning, or let Bigtable assign them automatically. `Now()` is the automatic assignment path.

 ### RowKey